Ahmed-Marnissi/Audio_PDM/README.md

   - Outputs FFT data over UART or USB.
   - Displays frequency spectrum if connected to a GUI or terminal application.

 ### Workflow Overview

-Data Acquisition and Processing Workflow

-PDM Signal Acquisition:
+This project implements a real-time audio processing pipeline on the STM32F407 Discovery board.
+The workflow consists of the following stages:

+1. **PDM Signal Acquisition**
+   - The digital MEMS microphone outputs a PDM (Pulse Density Modulation) signal.
-PDM data is acquired from the microphone using DMA.
+   - PDM data is captured using DMA, minimizing CPU load.

-The DMA callbacks transfer the PDM data to the PDM task via a FreeRTOS queue.
+   - DMA callbacks transfer the acquired PDM data to the PDM processing task via a FreeRTOS queue.

-PDM to PCM Conversion:
+2. **PDM to PCM Conversion**

-The PDM task performs decimation and filtering to convert the PDM data into PCM data.
+   - The PDM task performs decimation and low-pass filtering to convert the raw PDM data into high-quality PCM (Pulse Code Modulation) audio samples.

-FFT Processing:
+3. **FFT Processing**

-The PCM data is passed to the FFT task through a queue.
+   - The PCM audio samples are sent to the FFT task through another FreeRTOS queue.

-The FFT task calculates the frequency components using the CMSIS-DSP library.
+   - The FFT task uses the CMSIS-DSP library to compute the frequency spectrum of the audio in real time.

-Output to Python Interface:
+4. **Data Output and Visualization**

-The FFT results are sent via USB to a Python-based interface for real-time visualization.
+   - The FFT results are transmitted over USB (CDC) to a Python-based GUI.
+   - The GUI provides real-time visualization of the audio spectrum and allows mode selection and control.
 ![Workflow Diagram](./doc/AnimationAudio.gif)